LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 In some circumstances actors are immune to the displacing, e.g., when both parties form a continuous front-line.

-In melee combat, the best, in general, recharged equipped weapon (or the best fighting organ that is not on cooldown) of each opponent is taken into account for determining the damage and any extra effects of the blow.
-To determine the damage dealt, the outcome of the weapon's damage dice roll (but not rolls for any additional direct damage effect, such as wounding or burning) is multiplied by a percentage bonus.
+In melee combat, the best recharged equipped weapon (including fighting organs that are not on cooldown) of each opponent is taken into account for determining the damage and any extra effects of the blow.
+To determine the damage dealt, the outcome of the weapon's damage dice roll (but not rolls for any additional direct damage effects, such as wounding or burning) is multiplied by a percentage bonus.
 The bonus is calculated by taking the damage bonus (summed from the equipped items and organs and conditions of the attacker, capped at 200%) minus the melee armor modifier of the defender (capped at 200%, as well).
-However, at least 5% of damage always gets through, even if the bonus is below -95%, so excessively strong armor acts only as a buffer against high melee skill of opponents.
+However, at least 5% of damage always gets through, even if the bonus is nominally below -95%, so excessively strong armor acts only as a buffer against high melee skill of opponents.

-The current pointman's melee bonus, armor modifier and other detailed stats can be viewed in the skills menu, accessible via the `#` command, which summarized all the stats conferred by organs and conditions listed in the organ menu, invoked by `@`.
+The current pointman's melee bonus, armor modifier and other detailed stats can be viewed in the skills menu, accessible via the `#` command, which summarizes all the stats conferred by organs and conditions listed in the organ menu, invoked by `@`.

 In ranged combat, the projectile is assumed to be attacking the defender